 The Tradition at Northgate is not a motel/hotel.
 Rather, it is a campus apartment/managed community for students attending Texas A&M or Blinn College.
 During the summer, they make rooms available in blocks for Workshops, Camps, and Sessions sponsored or affiliated with the University.
 They are able to keep costs down because they are not a motel/hotel.
 If you stay at this facility, you will have access to all amenities offered at the complex (see website) including parking but payment must be by check or Traveler's check in the exact amount.
 They do not make change and they do not take cash.
 If you pay by credit card, a $35.00 fee will be added to your bill. -->

-The Marriott Town Suites on University Drive.
-The workshop rate is $85.00 per night which is considerably below the state rate.
+There are a limited block of rooms at the Marriott Town Suites (1300 University Dr E, College Station, TX 77840).
+They are studio rooms at a rate of $139/night.
+The rooms are blocked under SSWR (or Texas A&M Summer Statistics Workshop) and will be held until May 4th.
+This hotel is located on the TAMU bus route.
 All rooms include kitchen facilities.
 Past attendees to the Workshops have been very pleased with these accommodations.
 The Marriott is located about 1 mile from the University and is within walking distance to shops, markets, restaurants, and the University shuttle bus system.
-For information about the Marriott, contact Michelle Moore at 979/260-8500.
+For information about the Marriott, call 979/260-8500.

 Transportation: Getting to College Station is very easy.
 Individuals can drive or fly directly to College Station by way of Easterwood Airport (CLL).
 Free shuttles may be available to take individuals from the airport to the hotel.
 Hotels on University Drive have access to the free Texas A&M University bus route.
 Individuals should check with their hotel to see if they have similar bus route access.

 Note: Hotels on University Drive are not in easy walking distance to campus and but from those hotels you will have access to the free Texas A&M University bus route.
-Route 15 (Old Army) is a short bus ride to campus.
 The Marriott Town Suites is about 1.5 miles from campus on University Drive.
 There is a free Texas A&M University bus route that stops close to the hotel, Route 12 (Reville) .

-Parking: If you have a car, the closest parking to Harrington Tower (College of Education and Human Development) can be found at the Northside Parking Garage.
+Parking: If you have a car, the closest parking to Harrington Tower (College of Education and Human Development) can be found at the NorthSide Parking Garage (Search: NSG).
 Click here for parking rate information.

 Resources: Attendees are expected to bring a laptop for personal use; some desktop computers will be available during course instruction.
 Specialty programs will be utilized for some courses with student versions recommended on personal laptops if attendees do not have full versions.
-Other Amenities: Snacks and break refreshments will be available each day of the summer workshops.
-On- and off-campus eating facilities are available for lunch.
+Other Amenities: On- and off-campus eating facilities are available for lunch.